 I’ve heard McConnell only cares about one thing: remaining Senate Majority Leader.
 Despite being labeled the “do nothing Dems” by President Trump, the House has passed hundreds of bills, addressing myriad problems such as gun violence, pay inequality, immigration, climate change, and domestic violence.
 As Senate Majority Leader, McConnell has unilaterally blocked every one from reaching the senate floor for a vote.¹ Meanwhile, he oversaw the appointment of 102 conservative federal judges in 2019, more than twice the annual average over the past three decades.²

 Democracy was never meant to be practiced this way.
 Consider the premise behind Congress.
 Senator McConnell represents one perspective in one state.
 His colleagues have been elected to represent other perspectives in other states.
 If for no other reason, McConnell’s Democratic colleagues deserve consideration because they are advocating for the wants and needs of fellow Americans.

 How hard can it be to lead this way?
 What kind of human being regards success as getting his way rather than building alliances?
 In reality, it takes more skill to seek common ground and build coalitions.
 Rather than being guided by democratic norms, McConnell treats them as tools he can take or leave.
 He blocks or selectively enforces regular order to suit his purposes.

 To demonstrate my point, I’ve included a video of Dr. Fiona Hill, an expert in Russian and European affairs.
 It is a brilliant example of diplomacy, the art of negotiating while maintaining good will.
 You have to admire the delicate word choice, empathy, trust, and self-control it took to respond as Dr. Hill did to this Congressman – even though he tried to stop her from speaking.

-These are the skills Senator McConnell lacks, and the country is suffering greatly for it.
+These are the skills Senator McConnell lacks, and the country is suffering mightily for it.
 Clearly, McConnell doesn’t understand the power that comes with trust, empathy and good will.
 Nor does he care about the strain his limited skill-set puts on his colleagues and the country.
 I know this because, if McConnell did, he’d be putting these skills to use.